pointarena/pointarena/README.md

 - Pillow, NumPy, Matplotlib for image processing and visualization
 - FastAPI and Uvicorn for API services
 - Pandas and Seaborn for data analysis and visualization

-## Acknowledgments

-- The Segment Anything Model (SAM) is provided by Meta AI Research
-- This project builds on research from various multimodal AI research teams